-I’m usually a romance and sci-fi reaader, but I’m working to broaden my reading.
+I’m usually a romance and sci-fi gal, but over the last hew years I’ve been working to broaden my reading.
 So here’s a roundup of some of my fave fiction about queer folks, heavily weighted towards work by queer authors, that I’ve been super-impressed by in the last few years.
+(Disclosure: Amazon links are affiliate links.)

 “What do you do when you fall through the loopholes in the system and all you have to rely on are your own wits?